 How well they understand your business

-Someone who has experience with people in your specific industry can help you qualify for common tax breaks and deductions that apply to your business.
+Look for someone who has experience in your specific industry.
+They can help you qualify for common tax breaks, deductions, and credits that apply to your business.

 If they communicate jargon-free

 Any discussion involving taxes—or the IRS—is in danger of becoming bogged down with technical language.
-Look for an accountant who can communicate high-level topics in a way that’s accessible and helps you more deeply understand your business.
+Look for an accountant who can communicate high-level topics in an accessible way and helps you more deeply understand your business.

 The size and strength of their team

 How often you’ll need to work with them

 Depending on what type of services you’re looking for—from yearly tax help to intensive financial planning—you will be meeting more or less frequently with your accountant.
-Will you consult them monthly?
-Quarterly?
-Or only during tax season?
+Do you want monthly face-to-face conversations?
+Or maybe quarterly phone calls?
 Ask them directly, and make sure their expectations are a match with yours.

 How much does an accountant cost?

 Many accountants charge by the hour, while some work on a monthly retainer fee.
-Pricing can vary greatly, depending on what level of service the CPA provides.
-Based on the conversation during your initial consultation, you should have an idea how frequently you will be meeting with your accountant, which also affects the cost.
+Pricing can vary greatly, depending on the services the CPA provides.
+Based on the conversation during your initial consultation, you should have an idea of how frequently you will be meeting with your accountant, which also affects the cost.

 As you interview multiple accountants, obtain quotes from each of them so you can compare prices.

-On average, the cost of professional tax preparation falls between $220 (filing a Form 1040 for a self-employed individual) and $800 (filing a Form 1120 for a C corporation).
-If you are looking for consultation at first, you will need a consulting agreement to move forward.
-It may seem painful to pay that much money to have your taxes done, but keep in mind the labor hours you will saved by having a pro handle the task for you.
-Also, an accountant will likely have a better understanding of tax laws for your industry, and may be able to secure savings that outweigh the cost of hiring them.
+It may seem painful to pay that much money to have your taxes done, but remember: you’ve saving hours of labor by having a pro handle the task.
+Also, an accountant will likely have a better understanding of tax laws for your industry and may be able to secure savings that outweigh the cost of hiring them.

 How to work with an accountant